datastax/nodejs-driver/README.md

 Use once of the values defined in `types.consistencies` for  `consistency`, defaults to quorum.

-Callback should take two arguments err and count.
+Callback should take two arguments err and result.

 *The driver will replace the placeholders with the `params`, strigified into the query*.